Original Bill Rodgers Running Center –

 Many of the Saturday afternoon regulars would loop the one and three-quarter miles around the Rez as part of their daily routine.
 But on these late Saturday afternoon runs it was no more than a link in a much longer span, as this was more than just another training run.
 For most it took on the importance once reserved for religious observation, a service-at-speed to reawaken a deeply felt connection to a more visceral set of truths than could be found between the covers of a hymnal or hard upon the pew fronting any altar.

 The first few miles out Beacon Street were for bringing systems to speed, monitoring past stresses, and initiating a rhythm.
 Minor key exchanges accompanied those minutes, nothing serious or threatening, certainly nothing to point to the coming savagery.
 That it would come was enough.
 To speak of it was to corrupt it, like ballplayers discussing an impending no-hitter.
-And so in the beginning, in the pregnancy of effort, with many miles before them shimmering in the distance, the pack remained little more than a moving meritocracy, poignant potentials of past strengths and weaknesses, each man a willing celebrant to the ritual’s paced liturgy ahead.
+And so in the beginning, in the pregnancy of effort, with many miles stretched out before them shimmering in the distance, the pack remained little more than a moving meritocracy, poignant potentials of past strengths and weaknesses, each man a willing celebrant to the ritual’s paced liturgy ahead.
 Continue reading